matthewdowney/matthewdowney.github.io/_posts/2020-01-25-practical-clojure-macros-java-interop.md

  - Software
 ---

-There's no lack of resources when it comes to library interoperability between the various JVM languages, so instead I want to share a few ways that it's useful interact with the JVM — even from "pure Clojure" code.
+I've found no lack of resources when it comes to library interoperability between the various JVM languages, so instead I want to share a few ways that I've found it useful interact with the JVM & the Java standard library when writing pure Clojure code.

 These are the macros I use to